wyuinche/mitum-js-util/README.md

 # mitum-js-util

-'mitum-js-util' will introduce the usage of [mitum-currency](https://github.com/ProtoconNet/mitum-currency) for Javascript.
+'mitum-js-util' will introduce the usage of [mitum-currency](https://github.com/ProtoconNet/mitum-currency) and [mitum-data-blocksign](https://github.com/ProtoconNet/mitum-data-blocksign) for Javascript.

 ## Installation